josehoras/josehoras.github.io/_posts/2019-04-12-intro-to-neural-nets.md

 This second caveat completes the neuron analogy, because neurons are organized in layers.
 A neuron gets its inputs from other neurons through its dendrites, and send its output to other neuron through its axon.

 Now that you have the basic components you can let your imagination run wild, specially if you are a researcher, and put more boxes in your network and apply different filters and operations to them.
 If you go deep and have more than 10 or 20 boxes, you will have a deep neural network, And you will be happy to see that, up to a certain depth, your predictions get really very good.
-The different ways you dispose your boxes, or matrices, of numbers will give you different network architechtures.
+The different ways you dispose your boxes, or matrices, of numbers will give you different network architectures.
 And some architectures will work better for some tasks than others.
 Here is a list of some important neural network architectures:

 * Convolutional neural networks
 * Recurrent neural networks
 * Generative adversarial networks (GANs)
 * Reinforcement learning

-I have the personal program to make a project myself on each of these arquitectures to understand them from the bottom up.
+I have the personal program to make a project myself on each of these architectures to understand them from the bottom up.
 As I finish each of them I'll try to share it and post an explanation of what is special about it.
 Wish me luck!